NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 > Notice above that im being told the folder I am currntly in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.
 Pretty :cool:

-If you are not feeling very colourful and don't want a theme enabled, you can set ZSH_THEME to be blank:
+If you are not feeling very colourful, maybe its Monday or its raining, you can set ZSH_THEME to be blank:

 `ZSH_THEME=""`